O. Panneerselvam: Third term as Chief Minister, 2016

-On 14 February 2017, he was expelled from the AIADMK by party general-secretary, V. K. Sasikala.
-Shortly after his expulsion, the Governor invited the newly elected legislative leader of the AIADMK, Edappadi K Palaniswami to form the government, following which he took over as chief minister on 16 February 2017.

-Political Crisis in AIADMK, 2017
+Political crisis in AIADMK, 2017

-After his exit from AIADMK Panneerselvam and his supporters appealed to the election commission to take action against the party General Secretary VKS and chief minister EPS .He also made a point to them that he needs the two leaf party symbol to contest in RK Nagar election.
+After his exit from AIADMK, Panneerselvam and his supporters appealed to the election commission to take action against the party General Secretary VKS and chief minister EPS .He also made a point to them that he needs the two leaf party symbol to contest in RK Nagar election.
 Also, Edappadi K. Palaniswami and supporters appealed against him, but the election commission rejected both the appeals and allotted two different symbols to each party.

+Deputy Chief Minister

-In August 2017 Edappadi K. Palaniswami and O. Panneerselvam Faction merged.
-He was made Deputy Chief Minister and was also given finance Ministry.
+In August 2017, the Edappadi K. Palaniswami and O. Panneerselvam factions merged.
+He was made Deputy Chief Minister and was also given the finance portfolio.

-First Term as Deputy Chief Minister, 2017-2021

-On 21 August 2017, Panneerselvam took oath as Deputy Chief Minister of Tamil Nadu on the same day of the Party Merger with then Chief Minister EPS faction.
+In 2019 Indian general election, his son P. Ravindhranath was only AIADMK candidate who won a seat, in Theni Lok Sabha constituency.